 Why Is ECMO used in some COVID-19 Patients?

-Some people severely affected by coronavirus disease 2019, or COVID-19, develop a life-threatening lung condition called acute respiratory distress syndrome, or ARDS for short.
+Some people severely affected by COVID-19 develop a life-threatening lung condition called acute respiratory distress syndrome, or ARDS for short.
 People with ARDS struggle to get enough oxygen into their lungs and blood due to a buildup of fluid in air sacs called alveoli.
-Some COVID-19 patients with ARDS that do not respond to conventional treatment may benefit from ECMO therapy.
+Some COVID-19 patients with ARDS who do not respond to conventional treatment may benefit from ECMO therapy.

 When does a patient “come off” ECMO?